MicrosoftDocs/dynamics-365-intelligent-order-management/topics/data-management.md

 ---
 author: josaw1
-description: This topic provides an overview of the data management systems in Dynamics 365 Intelligent Order Management. ms.date: 03/21/2025 ms.custom:
+description: This article provides an overview of the data management systems in Dynamics 365 Intelligent Order Management. ms.date: 03/21/2025 ms.custom:
   - bap-template